b0938930511/llvm-project/clang/docs/UsersManual.rst

    checked by Control Flow Integrity indirect call checking.
 See :doc:`ControlFlowIntegrity` for more details.

-.. option:: -fsanitize-cfi-icall-experimental-normalize-integers

-   Normalize integers in return and argument types in function type signatures checked by Control Flow Integrity indirect call checking.
-See :doc:`ControlFlowIntegrity` for more details.

-   This option is currently experimental.

 .. option:: -fstrict-vtable-pointers

    Enable optimizations based on the strict rules for overwriting polymorphic